CredentialCompassJump to FAQ

 1. 1.
 Meet North Carolina eligibility requirements for Real Estate Broker licensure.

 4. 4.
-Submit your application to the NC Real Estate Commission~Education and Licensing.
+Submit the application to NC Real Estate Commission~Education and Licensing and monitor board communications.

 Salary Insights in North Carolina

-With a median salary of 62,660, Real Estate Brokers in North Carolina earn 13% below the national median of 72280.
+With a median salary of $62,660, Real Estate Brokers in North Carolina earn 13% below the national median of $72,280.
 North Carolina ranks #34 among 50 states.
-The typical licensing timeline is 6-24 months.
+The typical licensing timeline is Varies by board.

 Median annual salary